 The County of Hawaii received the PY2018 HOME allocation, and planned to use these funds for the Kaloko Heights affordable rental project, for its TBRA program, for a to-be-determined CHDO project, and for its administration.
 The County of Kauai will receive the PY2019 HOME allocation, and plans to use HOME for its Pua Loke affordable rental project and for its administration of the HOME program.
 The County of Kauai also anticipates using HOME program income for its Pua Loke project.
 The County of Kauai is in the process of soliciting an eligible CHDO activity for PY2019, and intends to utilize HOME CHDO funds for the development of affordable homeownership housing in Waimea; these funds may provide approximately 10 affordable homeownership units.
 Once selected, the PY2019 AAP will be amended to include the specific CHDO activity.
-The County of Hawaii does not anticipate receiving program income in PY2019, but any program income received will be used for its TBRA program.
+The County of Hawaii anticipates receiving approximately \$50,000 in HOME program income which, if received, will be used for its TBRA program.
 The County of Maui does not anticipate receiving program income in PY2019 but any program income received will be used for its Kahoma Residential Self Help Housing project.